Transformation Programme

 - Development of PV Solar Farm as part of the airport’s climate mitigation plan

-- Progressing of the airport’s sustainability and environmental strategy to achieve ‘net zero’ for its carbon emissions by 2050
+- Progressing the airport’s sustainability and environmental strategy to achieve ‘net zero’ for its carbon emissions by 2050

 - Provision of new explosive trace detection systems